Microsoft Teams’ pricing explained

 • Anytime phone and web support, and

-• Cloud-based versions of Microsoft Office apps including Word, Excel, and PowerPoint.
+• Web and mobile versions of Microsoft Office apps, including Word, Excel, and PowerPoint.

-Business Basic is ideal for teams that want comprehensive web connectivity.
-Users receive access to a collaboration center that brings together the majority of your organization's resources and staff on one platform.
+Business Basic is made for teams that want comprehensive web connectivity.
+Users receive access to a collaboration center that brings together most of your organization's resources and staff on one platform.

-This plan also includes 24/7 support for any questions, problems, or comments you may have during the use of the app.
+This plan also includes 24/7 support for any questions, problems, or comments you may have while using the app.

 Business Basic plan limitations

-One of the biggest limitations of the business basic plan is that, although the plan includes Office apps, the offer is quite limited.
+One of the most significant limitations of the business basic plan is that although the plan includes Office apps, the offer is limited.

 Unlike the Essentials plan, Business Basic has secure cloud services for: